 Sylvie and Loki enter the chaos of the city and attempt to make their way to the Ark.
 The police officers have barricaded the gate to the boarding entrance and a crowd starts getting unruly.

 Just then, the planet that’s going to crash into the moon splits in half, sending larger meteors down onto the moon.
-One lands close to Sylvie and Loki, blasting them backward.
+One lands close to Sylvie and Loki, blasting them backwards.

 They survive and continue fighting their way to the shuttle.
 In one moment, Loki displays immense power when he not only catches a falling building with his powers but pushes it back, too.